What to do if…

 Do not do these things

-• Don’t confront the suspected person (online or offline) or warn them.
+- Don’t confront the suspected person online or offline, and don’t warn them.

-• Don’t forward, upload, or show the images to anyone “to prove it” (including friends/family).
+- Don’t forward, upload, or show the images to anyone to prove what happened.

-• Don’t delete anything, “factory reset” the device, or keep searching through accounts for more material unless it’s necessary to address an immediate safety risk.
+- Don’t delete anything, factory reset the device, or keep searching through accounts unless it is necessary to address an immediate safety risk.

 What to do now

-1. Make sure your child is physically safe right now.
-If you think they are in immediate danger or someone is trying to meet them, call 999.
+- Make sure your child is physically safe right now.
+If you think they are in immediate danger, someone is trying to meet them, or a crime is happening now, call 999.

-2. Stabilise your child first.
-In a steady voice: “You’re not in trouble.
+- Stabilise your child first.
+In a steady voice, say: “You’re not in trouble.
 I’m glad I found out.
 We’re going to get help.”
 Keep questions minimal.

-3. Stop any ongoing coercive contact.
+- Stop any ongoing coercive contact.
 If your child is currently messaging the person, ask them to stop replying.
 Avoid deleting messages.
+If it helps stop contact for the moment, put the device on airplane mode, then stop using it until you have advice.

-7. Offer your child confidential support.
-If they don’t want to talk to you right now, offer Childline (phone or online) so they can speak to a trained counsellor.
+- Offer your child confidential support.
+If they do not want to talk to you right now, offer Childline so they can speak to a trained counsellor by phone or online.

 What can wait